Need Help?

 Need professional advice for your consent to let with Secure Trust Bank PLC?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-There may be various tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
+There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

 Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in breach of the lease.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
 This could potentially result in the freeholder commencing forfeiture proceedings.

-Omitting to advise your co-owner of your intention to let could result in them commencing legal proceedings against you.
+Neglecting to inform your co-owner of your intention to let could result in them taking legal action against you.
 Be sure to obtain their consent in writing.